Coslate/AFHQ-Diffusion-DDPM-on-Animal-Faces/README.md

-# 🐾 AFHQ Diffusion: A Minimal DDPM on Animal Faces
+# 🐾 AFHQ Diffusion: A DDPM on Animal Faces

 A clean, reproducible PyTorch implementation of a **Denoising Diffusion Probabilistic Model (DDPM)** trained on **AFHQ** (cats / dogs / wildlife).
 This repo includes: